exakat/exakat-docs/Reference/Rules/Functions/VariableParameterAmbiguityInArrowFunction.rst

 	:og:description: Avoid using a parameter that is also the name of a local variable :og:url: https://exakat.readthedocs.io/en/latest/Reference/Rules/Variable Parameter Ambiguity In Arrow Function.html :og:locale: en
-Avoid using a parameter that is also the name of a local variable.
+.. raw:: html	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Functions\/VariableParameterAmbiguityInArrowFunction.html","url":"https:\/\/php-tips.readthedocs.io\/en\/latest\/Reference\/Rules\/Functions\/VariableParameterAmbiguityInArrowFunction.html","name":"Variable Parameter Ambiguity In Arrow Function","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Fri, 10 Jan 2025 09:46:18 +0000","dateModified":"Fri, 10 Jan 2025 09:46:18 +0000","description":"Avoid using a parameter that is also the name of a local variable","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/exakat.readthedocs.io\/en\/latest\/Variable Parameter Ambiguity In Arrow Function.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>Avoid using a parameter that is also the name of a local variable.

 Arrow functions import automatically the variables from the local context in their body.
 Yet, a variable name may also be used as the name of a parameter.
 In that case, PHP use the parameter, and omits the value of the local variable.